dembasowfr/dembasowfr/README.md

     <p align="center"> <img width ="300" src="https://komarev.com/ghpvc/?username=dembasow98&label=Profile%20views&color=0e75b6&style=flat" alt="dembasow98"/> </p>
 </div>

-## HOBIES
+<h1 align="center">  HOBIES </h1>

-#### I LOVE SOCIALIZING 🧑‍🤝‍🧑
+<h3 align="center"> I LOVE SOCIALIZING 🧑‍🤝‍🧑</h3>

-    * If you want to talk about anything, just contact me 🤙
-    * My friends used to say that, I am a funny a** dude 🌝
-    * I love people, I will be extremely happy meeting you 🤗
+                                                If you want to talk about anything, just contact me 🤙 My friends used to say that, I am a funny a** dude 🌝 I love people, I will be extremely happy meeting you 🤗

-#### PROBABLY LISTENING TO MUSIC RIGHT NOW 🎧
+<h3 align="center">PROBABLY LISTENING TO MUSIC RIGHT NOW 🎧</h3>

-    * Usually, I wonder how people live or code specially without music 🙃
-    * I really like music 🎵
+                                                Usually, I wonder how people live or code specially without music 🙃 I really like music 🎵

-#### MIGHT BE READING SOME BOOKS 📚
+<h3 align="center">MIGHT BE READING SOME BOOKS 📚</h3>

-   * Reading is a daily habit for me 📘
-   * I really like to read or listen to podcasts 🎵
-   * Today's reader, is tomorrow's leader, so read more my friend 😆
+                                                 Reading is a daily habit for me 📘 I really like to read or listen to podcasts 🎵 Today's reader, is tomorrow's leader, so read more my friend 😆

 <!-- Nothing weird to see here -->
 <p align="center">